jjlin/vaultwarden-shared-hosting/README.md

 Copy the `passenger_wsgi.py` file in this repo into your `/home/<user>/<subdomain>` directory.

+Note that Passenger starts a persistent Python process that loads the `passenger_wsgi.py` script.
+If you need to modify the script, you'll need to kill the Python process (e.g., `pkill python3`) to force it to reload the modified script.

 For more details, see [Passenger and Python WSGI](https://help.dreamhost.com/hc/en-us/articles/215769548-Passenger-and-Python-WSGI).

 If you visit your subdomain now (e.g., `https://bw.example.org`), you should